 With urban and natural spaces that exist in harmony, Chicago is one of the most biodiverse areas in the Midwest: ideal for fieldwork, exploration and study.
 As one of the largest cities in the country, it’s also home to world-famous institutions such as the Museum of Science and Industry, Field Museum and Peggy Notebaert Nature Museum.

-Completed applications are reviewed beginning February 12.
+Completed applications are reviewed beginning February 1.

 You’ll take two years of coursework, including eight core courses.
 You’ll also complete first-year and final examinations, and a thesis.

 For more information about applying, contact The Office of Graduate Admission for DePaul’s College of Science and Health at

-We’ll send you our viewbook with information about the degree, admission requirements and upcoming info sessions.
+We’ll send you information about the degree, admission requirements and upcoming info sessions.
 Let’s get started.